Multidrug-resistant tuberculosis: DOTS-Plus

 Community-based treatment programs such as DOTS-Plus, a MDR-TB-specialized treatment using the popular Directly Observed Therapy – Short Course (DOTS) initiative, have shown considerable success in the world.
 In these locales, these programs have proven to be a good option for proper treatment of MDR-TB in poor, rural areas.
 A successful example has been in Lima, Peru, where the program has seen cure rates of over 80%.

 However, the DOTS program administered in the Republic of Georgia uses passive case finding.
 This means that the system depends on patients coming to health care providers, without conducting compulsory screenings.
 As medical anthropologists like Erin Koch have shown, this form of implementation does not suit all cultural structures.
 They urge that the DOTS protocol be constantly reformed in the context of local practices, forms of knowledge and everyday life.

 Treatment

 Usually, multidrug-resistant tuberculosis can be cured with long treatments of second-line drugs, but these are more expensive than first-line drugs and have more adverse effects.
-The treatment and prognosis of MDR-TB are much more akin to those for cancer than to those for infection.
+Additionally, treatment regimens can be quite long and have higher failure rates than the regimen for non-resistant TB.
 MDR-TB has a mortality rate of about 15% with treatment, which further depends on a number of factors, including: